ucdavisdatalab/workshop_llm_with_ollama/chapters/02_getting_started.md

 ![Ollama Basic Architecture](../img/ollama_architecture.png)

-Note that the server portion of the architecture contains two components, and underlying, C++ application and a dedicated HTTP server that serves as an API to the Ollama application itself.
+Note that the server portion of the architecture contains two components: an underlying C++ application, and a dedicated HTTP server that serves as an API to the Ollama application itself.

 When the Ollama application is launched on your computer, the C++ application initializes and stands ready to receive commands and input.
-But the Ollama HTTP Server will not automatically start.
+But, the Ollama HTTP Server will not automatically start.
 The only sign that you, as a user, will be given that it is running is a small llama icon in your task bar.

 Before you can actually use Ollama, you must configure the Ollama C++ application and use it to launch the Ollama HTTP Server to allow you to interact with your chosen model.
 This is accomplished via your system's Command Line Interface (CLI):

-* Linux:  Launch your chosen shell;
+* Linux:  Launch your chosen shell
-* Mac:  Launch Applications->Utilities->Terminal application
+* Mac:  Launch Applications -> Utilities -> Terminal application
-* Windows: Launch the Windows "Command Prompt" application by clicking on the Windows Explorer icon, searching for "CMD", and opening the "Command Prompt" application.
+* Windows: Launch the Windows "Command Prompt" application by clicking on the Windows Explorer icon, searching for "CMD", and opening the "Command Prompt" application. *(Note: if you are on Windows and have taken DataLab's Command Line workshop you should have Git Bash installed, and you can use that instead of the Windows Command Prompt as your CLI if you wish.)*

 Depending on your operating system, once you have launched your CLI you will see something like this: